-Copy of Record - The “copy of record” shall be construed to mean the “official” copy of a particular public record, with no regard as to whether it is an original, copy, or reformatted version.
-All work units within the university shall work with a designated records officer to establish in writing the ownership of and responsibility for copies of record.
+The “official record” shall be construed to mean the “official” copy of a particular public record, with no regard as to whether it is an original, copy, or reformatted version.

-Designated Records Officer – The designated records officer(s) will serve as a liaison(s) to the Library of Virginia for the purposes of implementing and overseeing a records management program and coordinating legal disposition, including destruction of obsolete records.
+The designated records officer(s) serves on behalf of VCU as a liaison(s) to the Library of Virginia implementing and overseeing the records management program.

-Non-permanent Records - A university record that has not been deemed permanent.
-The records retention and disposition schedules identify when a set of records has reached the end of its usefulness.
+A university record that has not been deemed permanent.
+The records retention and disposition schedules identify when a set of records has reached the end of its usefulness

 Technology Services officially interprets this policy.
 Technology Services is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
-Please direct policy questions to the VCU records officer within Technology Services.
+Please direct policy questions to Technology Services and the designated records officer.

 Policy Specifics and Procedures